-Paragraph 1The entry criteria and admission processes for all three Pillars of the Voluntary Principles Initiative are stated in the following documents:

-- (a) Voluntary Principles Framework for the Admission of New Companies, set forth in Appendix 3.1; - (b) Voluntary Principles Framework for the Admission and Participation of New Governments, set forth in Appendix 3.2; and - (c) Voluntary Principles Framework for the Admission of New NGOs, set forth in Appendix 3.3. - Paragraph 2 The entry criteria and admission process for Observers is stated in the Voluntary Principles Framework for the Admission of New Observers, set forth in Appendix 4.
+- Paragraph 1 The entry criteria and admission processes for all three Pillars of the Voluntary Principles Initiative are stated in the following documents: - (a) Voluntary Principles Framework for the Admission of New Companies, set forth in Appendix 3.1; - (b) Voluntary Principles Framework for the Admission and Participation of New Governments, set forth in Appendix 3.2; and - (c) Voluntary Principles Framework for the Admission of New NGOs, set forth in Appendix 3.3. - Paragraph 2 The entry criteria and admission process for Observers is stated in the Voluntary Principles Framework for the Admission of New Observers, set forth in Appendix 4.

-- Paragraph 3 The Steering Committee shall maintain a register in which the names and addresses of all Participants, specifying, the Pillar to which each of them belong. - (a) Every Participant is under obligation to provide the Steering Committee with: - 1. its address; - 2. a primary contact; - 3. an electronic address where the Participant may be reached; and - 4. any changes to the data mentioned under 1, 2, or 3. - (b) Such giving notice of the electronic address also entails consent for being sent all notices and communications as well as notices convening meetings, insofar as they are authorized to attend these, by electronic means. - Paragraph 4 It is understood that a Participant will apply for membership in the Voluntary Principles Association as soon as it is admitted to the Voluntary Principles Initiative.
+- Paragraph 3 The Steering Committee shall maintain a register in which the names and addresses of all Participants, specifying, the Pillar to which each of them belong. - (a) Every Participant is under obligation to provide the Steering Committee with: - 1. its address; - 2. a primary contact; - 3. an electronic address where the Participant may be reached; and - 4. any changes to the data mentioned under 1, 2, or 3. - (b) Such giving notice of the electronic address also entails consent for being sent all notices and communications as well as notices convening meetings, insofar as they are authorized to attend these, by electronic means. - Paragraph 4 It is understood that a Participant will be admitted to the Voluntary Principles Association upon admission to the Voluntary Principles Initiative.